kaemori/slacktivity/readme.md

 # Slacktivity

-[Slacktivity](https://slacktivity.hackclub.app) is a web service that generates dynamic activity cards based on a user's Slack presence and status.
-These cards can be shared across various platforms, allowing users to showcase their current activity and availability in a visually appealing format.
+[Slacktivity](https://slacktivity.hackclub.app) is a web service that generates dynamic activity cards based on a user's Slack presence and status!

 All this, powered by Python.